MahmutRuzi/mahmutruzi.github.io/_pages/about.md

 {% include base_path %}

-Welcome!
-I’m Mahmut Ruzi, Ph.D., a research fellow at the Erciyes University, Kayseri, the [Nanotechnology Research and Application Center (ERNAM)](https://ernam.erciyes.edu.tr), working in the lab of [Prof. M. Serdar Onses](http://www.onseslab.com).
-I’m a chemist by training, with a focus on vibrational spectroscopy, with more than ten years of experience in Fourier transform infrared (FTIR) spectroscopy, spectral acquisition, interpretation,and quantum mechanical calculations of rovibrational properties of molecules.
-Recently shifted focused onto more practical aspects such as fabrication of plasmonic nanostructures for surface enhanced infrared absorption (SEIRA) and Raman scattering (SERS).
+Welcome to my personal website!
+My name is Mahmut Ruzi and I am a research fellow at Erciyes University's [Nanotechnology Research and Application Center (ERNAM)](https://ernam.erciyes.edu.tr), working in the lab of [Prof. M. Serdar Onses](http://www.onseslab.com).
+I have a Ph.D. in chemistry and specialize in vibrational spectroscopy, specifically Fourier transform infrared (FTIR) spectroscopy.
+With over 10 years of experience in this field, I have also recently started focusing on the practical aspects of creating plasmonic nanostructures for surface enhanced infrared absorption and Raman scattering.

-Another interesting research area is the fabrication and characterization of super water repellent coatings and surfaces, and their application.
-These surfaces are also termed superhydrophobic, due to their extreme repellency against water and other high surface energy (>50 mJ/m<sup>2</sup>) liquids.
-A microscopically rough surface which also has low surface energy is generally superhydrophobic.
+In addition to this, I am also interested in the fabrication and characterization of super water repellent coatings and surfaces, also known as superhydrophobic surfaces.
+These surfaces have extremely low surface energy and are extremely repellent to water and other high surface energy liquids.

 # News
 -  I attended the 13th [Chemical Physics Congress](https://lnkd.in/deWeuSTg) in Elazig, Turkey.